Robin Lathouwers

-Robin Lathouwers (born 9 March 2000) is a Dutch professional footballer who plays as a right-back.
+Robin Lathouwers (born 9 March 2000) is a Dutch professional footballer who plays as a right-back for club Koninklijke HFC.

 Club career

 AZ

 Lathouwers started playing football in the youth ranks of SV Rap and later AZ, where he in 2017 secured a contract until 2020.
-He made professional debut on 22 December 2019 for the reserve team, Jong AZ, in a 3–1 away loss against Telstar in the Eerste Divisie.
+He made his professional debut on 22 December 2019 for the reserve team, Jong AZ, in a 3–1 away loss against Telstar in the Eerste Divisie.
 He replaced Anton Fase in the 70th minute.
 However, due to a long-term injury, this remained his sole appearance that season.
 Despite his contract expiring in 2020, Lathouwers opted to stay with AZ on amateur terms.
 During the 2020–21 season, he featured in 13 league matches, impressing the club management to earn a new contract until 2022 with an option for an additional year.

 On 18 March 2022, Lathouwers scored his first professional goal, securing a crucial 1–0 away win against Jong Utrecht.
 His consistent performances made him a key player for Jong AZ, and he even made his unofficial debut for AZ's first team during the 2022–23 preseason, competing with Yukinari Sugawara and Pantelis Chatzidiakos for a spot.